NVIDIA BlueField Platform Software Troubleshooting Guide

 ibdev2netdev -v

 Part of the OFED package.
-This command displays all associations between network devices and Remote Direct Memory Access (RDMA) adapter ports.
+This command displays associations between network devices and RDMA adapter ports.

 lspci

-A Linux command that provides information about each PCI bus on your system.
+A Linux command used to provide information about each PCI bus on the system

 ethtool

-• The ip command is used to assign addresses to network interfaces and configure network parameters on Linux systems.
-It replaces the outdated and deprecated ifconfig command on modern Linux distributions.
+The ip command is used to assign addresses to network interfaces and configure network parameters on Linux systems.
+It serves as a replacement for the deprecated ifconfig command on modern Linux distributions.

-• devlink is an API for exposing device information and resources not directly related to any specific device class, such as chip-wide or switch-ASIC-wide configurations.
+devlink is an API used to expose device information and resources not directly associated with specific device classes, such as chip-wide or switch-ASIC-wide configurations.

 echo -n $vf0_pci > /sys/bus/pci/drivers/mlx5_core/unbind